To share your code, you can create gists right from PyCharm. A gist can contain a code snippet, an entire file, several files, and even folders.

 Enabling creation of gists

 - Make sure the GitHib plugin is enabled.
 The plugin is bundled with PyCharm and activated by default.
-If not, enable it on the Plugins page of the Settings dialog box as described in Enabling and Disabling Plugins.
+If the plugin is not activated, enable it on the Plugins page of the Settings / Preferences Dialog as described in Enabling and Disabling Plugins.

 - Create an account on the GitHub remote storage, and register this GitHub account in PyCharm.